leo-editor/leo-editor/leo/doc/demo.md

 The demo.py plugin helps run dynamic demos from Leo files.

 A **script tree**, a tree of **demo scripts**, controls the demo.
-Demo scripts typically alter the outline, freeing the presenter from having to type correctly or remember sequences of desired actions.
+Demo scripts free the presenter from having to type correctly or remember sequences of desired actions.

 The **demo-next** command executes the next demo script.
 The plugin ends the presentation just after executing the last demo script.
 The **demo-end** command ends the demo early.

 To run a demo, you create a **top-level script** that creates an instance of the Demo class.
-Top-level scripts are free to subclass the Demo class.
+These scripts may subclass the Demo class.
 To start the demo, the top-level script calls my_demo.start(p), where p is the root of the script tree.
 For example:
 ```python
 import leo.plugins.demo as demo